 Mr. Hung said that machine weaving not only produces more beautiful products and larger output, but also helps workers increase their income.

 "The cost of weaving each mat is 15,000 VND.
 Each day, a machine weaver can produce 10-12 mats, with a stable income of 150,000-180,000 VND.
-Not only producing, my facility also buys hand-woven mats or mats from other facilities in the craft village and then sells them to other provinces and cities across the country," said Mr. Hung.
+Not only producing, my facility also buys hand-woven mats or those from other facilities in the craft village and then sells them to other provinces and cities across the country," said Mr. Hung.

-Why is it called "ghost market"?
+Why is it called "ghost mat market"?

 Unique community tourism products